We're the Pajanimals! From left to right, Cowbella, Apollo, Squacky and Sweetpea Sue.The Pajanimals

 - Cuddle Bug: Jerry the bear of the Friendly Forest.
 "Bear hug!"
 And Ellie Octopus as well, with her "octopus huggles."

 - Furry Confusion: Apollo is an anthropomorphic dog, but in the episode "Puppy Love," The Pajanimals take care of a puppy named Fluffy.

 - Furry Reminder: Squacky has been known to quack when overly excited and Apollo is heard barking at the end of one of the shorts.
-There is also an owl in the Friendly Forest who can't help but hoot loudly when he gets excited.
+There is also Otis the Owl in the Friendly Forest, who can't help but hoot loudly when he gets excited.